On the parton picture of Froissart asymptotic behavior: 1. Introduction

-But in the theories containing vector particles, such as QCD, we can have perturbativly growing cross-sections.
+But in the theories containing vector particles, such as QCD, we can have perturbatievly growing cross-sections, that directly leads to Froissrt behavior.
 This is especially evident in the parton picture.
-Here we have the primary bremsstrahlung-like contribution to the vector parton spectra of the type \bel{pse1} dn \sim \alpha_s \frac{d \omega}{\omega} \frac{d^2 k_{\perp}}{k_{\perp}^2 +\mu^2} ~~, \ee where $\omega,~k_{\perp}$ are partons energy and transverse momenta, and $\mu$ is some infrared (or confinement) scale,~~ $\alpha_s =g_{QCD}^2/4\pi $.
-In the first order in $\alpha_s$ we already have asymptotically constant cross sections.~~~ Then the parton cascading of such primary vector partons transforms these spectra to the power growing form \bel{pse2} dn \sim \alpha_s~ (E/\omega)^{\Delta}~H(\omega,k_{\perp})~ ~\frac{d \omega}{\omega} \frac{d^2 k_{\perp} }{k_{\perp}^2 +\mu^2} ~~, \ee with the particles initial energy $E$ and where the parton splitting factor $\Delta \sim \alpha_s$, and $H(\omega),k_{\perp})$ is a soft function at small $k_{\perp}$.
-It is deceasing at large $k_{\perp}$ as $H \sim \exp(-\ln^2 k_{\perp} /\ln(E/\omega))$.~ The number of partons with low energies $\sim \mu$ grows like $\sim (E/\mu)^{\Delta}$.
-They are distributed in a small transverse disk area (region, where the parton density $> 1/\mu^2$), whose radius $\bar{R}$ linearly grows with the number of cascading steps $\sim (\alpha_c/\mu) \ln E/\mu$.
-Interaction of such a \F disk ~($\equiv$ \Fd) with target or another fast particle naturally leads to the Froissart behavior of $\sigma_{tot} (E) \sim (\alpha_s/\mu)^2\ln^2 (E/\mu )$.
-In such a simple picture the very fast particle can be represented by almost black \F disk, because the parton density inside the \Fd continues to grow with $E$.
+Here we have the primary bremsstrahlung-like contribution to the vector parton spectra of the type \bel{pse} dn \sim \alpha_s \frac{d \omega}{\omega} \frac{d^2 k_{\perp}}{k_{\perp}^2 +\mu^2} ~~, \ee where $\omega,~k_{\perp}$ are partons energy and transverse momenta, and $\mu$ is some infrared (or confinement) scale,~~ $\alpha_s =g_{QCD}^2/4\pi $.
+In the first order in $\alpha_s$ we already have asymptotically constant cross sections.~~ From (\ref{pse}) we see that this "primary" parton fills the rapidity interval $\sim 1/\alpha_s$.~ Then with increasing the particles initial energy $E$ this parton can emit secondary partons, so that on every step in rapidity of lengths $\sim 1/\alpha_s$ the mean number of partons in fast particles state duplicates.
+Such a cascading transforms the primary parton spectra (\ref{pse}) to the power growing form \bel{psec} dn \sim \alpha_s~ (E/\omega)^{\Delta}~H(\omega,k_{\perp})~ ~\frac{d \omega}{\omega} \frac{d^2 k_{\perp} }{k_{\perp}^2 +\mu^2} ~~, \ee where the parton splitting factor $\Delta \sim \alpha_s$, and $H(\omega ,k_{\perp})$ is a soft function at small $k_{\perp}$ \footnote{ The function $H \sim \exp(-\ln^2 k_{\perp} /\ln(E/\omega))$ at the large $k_{\perp}$, were we also have taken into account the variation of $\alpha_s$ with scale.~ The value of $\Delta$ enters in the intercept of pomeron trajectory $\alpha_P(0)= 1+\Delta$~.~ }.
+The mean number of partons with low energies $\sim \mu$ grows like $\sim (E/\mu)^{\Delta}$.
+They are distributed in a transverse disk area with the diffusion type mean parton density $\rho(Y,\xp) \sim \exp ( \Delta Y - \xp^2/r_0^2 \alpha_s Y )$, where $r_0 \sim 1/\mu ~,~Y = \ln \frac{E}{\mu}$.
+The mean radius of this disk $\bar{R}(Y)$ linearly grows with the mean number of cascading steps $\sim r_0 Y \sqrt{\alpha_s \Delta} \sim (\alpha_c/\mu) \ln E/\mu$.
+An interaction of such black Froissart disk ~(~\Fd~) with target or another fast particle naturally leads to the Froissart behavior of $\sigma_{tot} (E) \simeq 2\pi \bar{R}^2 \sim (\alpha_s/\mu)^2\ln^2 (E/\mu )$.